intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/index-create_project.md

 title: Run a Sample Project - Intel® IoT Dev Kit Eclipse
 ---

-# Set Up Intel® IoT Dev Kit Eclipse - Part 2: Run a Sample Project
+# Set Up Intel® IoT Dev Kit Eclipse - Run a Sample Project

 This document will guide you through creating and running a Hello Word project (blinking the onboard LED) on the Intel® Edison.